VFPX/Win32API/libraries/gdiplus/GdipSetPathGradientCenterColor.md

 ***

 #### Sets the center color of this path gradient brush.
-The center color is the color that appears at the brush`s center point.
+The center color is the color that appears at the brush's center point.
 ***